System Requirements

 CPU

-Any modern system capable of running amd64/x86_64 binaries should be able to run QuantumATK.
+Any modern system capable of running x86-64-v3 binaries should be able to run QuantumATK.
+As a rule of thumb, systems with CPUs release after 2013 should work fine.
+For Intel CPUs this means Haswell microarchitecture or later, and for AMD CPUs this means Excavator microarchitecture or later.
 Multiple CPU cores (4+) are recommended for a pleasant user experience and for running any simulations.

 Memory